XadilamMbambisa/Quantum-Forge/product_vision.md

 - Undergraduate students

   ## Unique Value Propositions:
-  A platform to get all the required information opf all the different careers avaiilable and the paths that can be take for each.
+  A platform to get all the required information of all the different careers available and the paths that can be taken for each.

   ## Key features:
   Career profiles